ceca69ec/derivation32/README.md

 * **Build and test**
     - Always use the flag `--release` in `cargo` even for running tests.
 The encryption algorithm is intended to be heavy on cpu so, without the optimizations of a release build, running the tests will be a slow process.
 With `--release` all tests are done in seconds.
 * **Extended root keys generation**
-    - If you don't have mnemonic and corresponging extended root keys consider using [mnemonic39](https://github.com/ceca69ec/mnemonic39)
+    - If you don't have mnemonic and corresponding extended root keys consider using [mnemonic39](https://crates.io/crates/mnemonic39)